-They by crossing various northern dogs, including American Eskimo Dogs, Schipperkes, Japanese Spitzes, and Alaskan Miniature Huskies.
+They are a cross of various northern dogs, including American Eskimo Dogs, Schipperkes, Japanese Spitzes, and Alaskan Miniature Huskies.
 The goal was to create an ideal companion canine suitable for apartment living that could also serve as a watchdog.

-The modern-day AKK can trace its roots back to several generations of breeding done during the 1970s through 1990s which resulted in a distinct look often referred to as “the little husky” – featuring medium-length fur along with white markings on their faces and legs.
+The modern-day AKK can trace its roots back to several generations of breeding done during the 1970s through 1990s, resulting in a distinct look often referred to as “the little husky” – featuring medium-length fur and white markings on their faces and legs.
 Today’s version of the AKK retains these features intelligence, loyalty towards family members, and independence from strangers.
 It loves socializing with people making it one of the most popular toy breeds today.

 History & Origin

 The Alaskan Klee Kai is a relatively new breed of dog that was developed to resemble the Siberian Husky but in a much smaller size.
 The Foundation Stock Service (FSS) accepted them in 1997, and they were officially recognized by the AKC in 2018.

 In the 1970s, Alaskan resident Linda Spurlin successfully bred a miniature female husky with unknown ancestry.
 She continued experimenting with different crosses over several years before stabilizing the type and founding what is now known as the Alaskan Klee Kai Dog Breed.
 The breed’s original name, “Klee Kai,” means “small dog” in the Inupiaq Eskimo language.